Home » Garden » How to Start a Garden the Easy Way

 Woodland Garden on the Happy Gardening tour with ferns, cranesbill, rhododendron

-This woodland garden was started using the easy way.
+This woodland garden was using the lasagna gardening method.
 I plants some larger shrubs and used weed fabric around them.
 I regretted using the weed fabric in this bed.
 Find out why below.

 The no-dig method is a gardening technique that involves creating a garden bed without digging into the soil.
 This approach is becoming increasingly popular because it’s a simple and effective way to create a healthy, thriving garden without the need for excessive labor.